 Dr. Diana J. LaRocco, Dean of Social and Educational Sciences and General Education at Goodwin University, will serve as the institute’s executive director.
 She is responsible for the development oversight of training programs and research, as well as collaborating with other higher education, government and professional organizations and national stakeholders.

 Serving Diverse Student Populations

 The goal of UDL is to develop expert learners, and the UDL framework provides each student with the same advantages and opportunities for success.
 It is predicated on the idea that from the beginning, curriculum, instruction and assessment should be flexible enough to accommodate different learning styles.
 Concepts such as inclusivity, fairness and equity form the foundation of UDL.

 This is particularly important in post-secondary education as college students are becoming more diverse in terms of age, race, ethnicity and learning ability than ever before.
 Traditional teaching methods are no longer able to address the unique needs of individual learners.

 “Students at Goodwin are both visibly and invisibly diverse.
-Working adults and veterans, English language learners and those who are first in their families to attend college are just some of the non-traditional students we serve,” said Dr. Danielle Wilken, Goodwin College Provost.
+Working adults and veterans, English language learners and those who are first in their families to attend college are just some of the non-traditional students we serve,” said Dr. Danielle Wilken, Goodwin University Provost.
 “We are committed to investing in each and every one of our students, and the Goodwin Institute for Learning Innovation allows us to provide them with an education that is goal-oriented, relevant, rigorous, engaging, flexible, accessible, and inclusive.”

 UDL Results at Goodwin